 MORE: The ‘I Dream of Jeannie’ bottle: TV magic with props, sets & special effects

-Vintage curved ’70s sofa
+Vintage curved ’70s couch

 The sofa fabric matches the curtains and the wallpaper on the ceiling.